 2) Capital gains tax (CGT): Investopedia defines capital gains taxes:“ A type of tax applied to the profits earned on the sale of an asset.

-From this, we can safely say that in the case of selling an inherited house, you will only be taxed if you make a profit from the sale.
+From this, we can safely say that in the case of selling an inherited house, you will only be taxed if you profit from the sale.

-The UK government offers a few details when it comes to selling an inherited property.
-They state clearly that you don’t pay capital gains tax if don’t make a profit from the sale.
+The UK government offers a few details regarding selling an inherited property.
+They state clearly that you don’t pay capital gains tax if you don’t profit from the sale.

-For example, if when you receive the inheritance & you already own a house, you have to declare to HMRC (HM Revenue & Customs) which one of the houses is your main residence.
-By doing so, if you decide to sell the one that is not your main residence, you have to pay the capital gain taxes.
+For example, if you receive the inheritance & you already own a house, you have to declare to HMRC (HM Revenue & Customs) which one of the houses is your primary residence.
+By doing so, if you decide to sell the one that is not your primary residence, you have to pay the capital gain taxes.

-If you fail to do so, the HMRC will take it upon themselves to decide which one of them is your main residence and, in the end, you will still pay the taxes.
+If you fail to do so, the HMRC will take it upon themselves to decide which one of them is your primary residence, and, in the end, you will still pay the taxes.

 In its simplest form, you can calculate CGT by getting the sale price of your property and then subtracting the taxable basis.
 This will determine your gain.

-3) Income tax: This type of tax only applies if you previously used the inherited house that you are currently selling in order to generate an income (E.g. you have been renting the house.
+3) Income tax: This type of tax only applies if you previously used the inherited house that you are currently selling to generate an income (E.g. you have been renting the home.

-For more details on how and which of the aforementioned taxes are to be applied in your case check: https://www.gov.uk/tax-property-money-shares-you-inherit/property.
+For more details on how and which of the taxes above are to be applied in your case, check: https://www.gov.uk/tax-property-money-shares-you-inherit/property.

-Once your research is done and you're happy you understand the tax systems well, it’s time to move on to the next 4 steps.
+Once your research is done and you're happy you understand the tax systems well, it’s time to move on to the following 4 steps.

-if there is a will, confirm that according to the will you are the sole heir of the property so you're able to sell it without any problems.
+If there is a will, confirm that according to the will, you are the property's sole heir so that you can sell it without any problems.

-Whether there is a will or not, in order to sell the house, you need to apply for probate.
+Whether there is a will or not, you need to apply for probate to sell the house.

 A probate is a legal term of a document that gives you the right to “administering of a deceased person's will or the estate of a deceased person without a will.”

-You can apply for a probate by paying a probate practitioner to do it on your behalf.
+You can apply for probate by paying a probate practitioner to do it on your behalf.

-When it comes to the actual selling of the inherited house you have several options.
+When it comes to selling an inherited house, you have several options.
 The main 3 are:

 Each option has its own benefits.
 Ultimately comes down to how fast you want to sell the inherited property.